A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: Conclusion

 \section{Conclusion}

-In this work, the complete version of the Glauber theory for EA--TA scattering accounting all possible excitations of EA and TA in intermediate and/or finale states is formulated.
-The second-order optical model of its complete version is regarded.
-The accuracy of the `potential' approximation is evaluated within the second-order optical-model.
-The work represents a natural generalization of the Glauber theory for describing the relativistic elementary atom -- ordinary atom scattering.
-We would like to note that while the theory developed in this work is motivated by concrete experiment, it is also of general interest for high energy physics and atomic physics.
+In this work, a complete version of the Glauber theory is formulated for the EA--TA scattering accounting all possible excitations of EA and TA in intermediate and/or finale states.
+Its second-order optical model is analyzed.
+In the framework of this model, the accuracy of the `potential' approximation is evaluated.